ScMathUiTMKedah/official/README.md

-# Dept of Mathematical Science
+# Dept of Mathematical Science UiTM Kedah

-# UiTM Kedah
+## Welcome
 ![](https://kedah.uitm.edu.my/images/banner/kedah4a.jpg)

 Welcome to the website.
 I hope you enjoy it!